Are You Wearing Your Bike Helmet Wrong? Find Out Now

 Be Sure that Your Helmet Covers the Forehead

 The most important thing to remember when wearing an appropriate bike helmet is to ensure it adequately covers the forehead.
-The forehead is considered one of the areas most susceptible to injury should you accident or fall, and the primary function of a helmet is to safeguard this area.
+The forehead is considered one of the areas most susceptible to injury should you have an accident or fall, and the primary function of a helmet is to safeguard this area.

 Look for Any Movement

-To warrant the highest level of safety and protection in a bicycle helmet, It is crucial to be aware of any movements.
+To warrant the highest level of safety and protection in a bicycle helmet, it is crucial to be aware of any movements.
 After the helmet has been properly placed on your head, gently move your head from side to side, upwards, and downwards.
 Take note of any movement that is excessive or not secure on the part of your helmet.

 Replace in Case of Damage